3. Liga: History

 In January 2006, the discussion was made about a reorganization of the amateur leagues and the establishment of a single-track "3.
 Bundesliga".
 The aim of the reform was to create a great performance density for the substructure of the 2.
 Bundesliga with better support and development opportunities for talented players.
 In addition, better marketing of the third division should be achieved.
 A violent dispute broke out in the run-up to the decision scheduled for September 2006 at the DFB-Bundestag about the participation of second teams in the first and second division.
 After the U23 teams of the professional clubs were initially not supposed to take part in the newly created league for reasons of distortion of competition and low attendance, several Bundesliga clubs demanded, an unrestricted right to participate.
-Ultimately, a compromise was worked out that initially only allowed four-second substitutes to play in the premier season of the third division.
+Ultimately, a compromise was worked out that initially only allowed four-second substitutes to play in the inaugural season of the third division.

 On 8 September 2006, the introduction of the single-track 3.
 Liga was finally decided at an extraordinary DFB Bundestag.
 Half of the clubs from the existing Regionalliga North and South were able to qualify for the premiere season, plus four relegated teams from the 2.
 Bundesliga.
 The German Football Association, the DFB, announced the formation of the 3.
 Liga.
 It was originally anticipated that the league's name would be 3.
 Bundesliga, but the DFB chose 3.
 Liga instead, as the league will be directly administered by the DFB, not by the German Football League DFL (Deutsche Fußball Liga) who runs both Bundesliga and 2.
 Bundesliga.
 On 10 April 2008, the DFB presented the logo for the new division to the public.

 In contrast to the introduction of the 2.
 Liga in 1974 or the merging of the north and south seasons to form the single-track 2.
 Bundesliga for the 1981–82 season, there was no multi-year rating when determining the participants for the first season of the new 3.
 Liga.
 It was only the performance of the teams in the qualifying period of the Regionalliga relays were athletically qualified for the 3.
 Liga.
 In addition, there were four 2.
 Liga relegated teams in the 2007–08 season.
 The Regionalliga players who were not qualified for the new division after completing the admission process competed in the new three-pronged fourth division Regionalliga, provided they were granted a license for this.

 The first match of the 3.
 Liga was played on 25 July 2008 between Rot-Weiß Erfurt and Dynamo Dresden at the Steigerwaldstadion in Erfurt.
 Dynamo Dresden won the match 1–0, with Halil Savran scoring the only goal in the closing stages of the first half.
 The first goal scorer in the 3.
 Liga was Halil Savran and the first table leader was SC Paderborn 07.
 The first champions of the 3.
 Liga were 1.
 FC Union Berlin on 9 May 2009, who received the eight-and-a-half-kilogram silver championship trophy.